thatcherfreeman/utility-dctls/README.md

 ### DCTL Parameters
 **Middle Gray Value**: Middle gray value], 18% by default.

+**Color Chip Exposure**: Raises or lowers the exposure of the drawn color chips to make them more or less visible.

-**Number of steps**: Number of steps to convert to false color.
+**Number of Steps**: Number of steps to convert to false color.
 Values outside this range will just be passed through.

 **Seed**: Specifies the random seed used to generate colors